ASNA/model-based-dev-with-avr/README.md

 ```
 <small>Figure 1a.
 Code to populate a DataGridView using a Memory File</small>

+>A GitHub repo with the example code this repo references [is available at this GitHub repo.](https://github.com/ASNA/model-based-dev-with-avr-examples)

 The code above produces a Windows form that looks like this: